connellyj/GeneticArt/README.md

 The input file has some specifications specific to our GP:

 1. NumTestImages is how many images will be drawn and then evaluated and then averaged to find the final fitness (we often just left it as 1)
-2. ImageDimension is the height of the image (also the width because it's always a square), runs are fast with a size of 64, anything larger tends to take a long time
+2. ImageDimension is the height of the image (also the width because it's always a square).
+When having the computer evaluate fitnesses, the runs are fast with a size of 64, but anything larger tends to take a long time.
+With human evaluations, larger sizes around 512 pixels are recommended.
 3. EvalType is the type of evaluation used (will explain which eval type is which later, because it differs in the different representations)